MTR Metro Cammell EMU (AC): History

 The trains were initially operated with 3 cars, they were subsequently extended to 6, 9 and 12 cars to cope with increasing ridership.
 Trains were inconsistent in terms of length, ranging from 3 to 12 cars.
 By 1992, all trains were formed of 12 cars.

 Refurbishment

-Like the DC MTR Metro Cammell EMUs, the KCR Metro Cammell EMUs underwent a major refurbishment from 1996 to 1999 to extend their lifespan, carried out by the successor of Metro-Cammell, Alstom (then known as GEC Alsthom).
-This reflected the significant role change of the KCR's British section, because of the development of new towns within the New Territories.
+Like the DC MTR Metro Cammell EMUs, the KCR Metro Cammell EMUs underwent a major refurbishment from 1996 to 1999 to extend their lifespan, carried out by the successor of Metro Cammell, Alstom (then GEC-Alsthom), and the refurbished unit was subsequently nicknamed the “Fly Head” (烏蠅頭) based on its appearance.
+This reflected the significant role change of the KCR British section, because of the development of new towns within the New Territories.
+The first refurbished train was put into service in 1996, while the original yellow-cab train was formally retired with a "Farewell Ride" on 31 October 1999.